-As general insurance business encompasses a wide range of different insurance products, a prudent management of risks is fundamental to the Company's business.
-This safeguards not only the interest of its shareholders but also that of its policyholders.
-The Company has developed a robust underwriting framework to manage its insurance risk exposures and control its underwriting processes, and ensure that all risks accepted meet with its guidelines and standards.
+As general insurance business encompasses a wide range of different insurance products, the prudent management of risks is fundamental to the Company's business.
+This safeguards not only the interest of its shareholders but also that of its customers and employees.
+The Company has developed a robust underwriting framework to ensure that risks accepted meet all the underwriting guidelines issued to our pool of experienced underwriters.
+This framework allows for proper selection of risks at adequate but competitive pricing of our products.